 Early morning is generally the best time to water flowers.
 In the early morning, the plants get a chance to dry off with the morning and afternoon sun, as well as the breezes throughout the day.
 Being able to dry quickly helps prevent fungal diseases from spreading throughout the plantings.

 Daytime watering, especially during the hottest months of the year, is not a good thing.
 One reason is that you’ll have to water more, because the water begins to evaporate much more quickly than in cooler parts of the day.
 Daytime watering should be avoided at all costs.
 That being said, however, If you must water, leave a hose running at a moderate trickle around the base of your flowers for 30 or so minutes.
 If you have thirsty flowers that are showing signs of drought stress, water them at the base and give them a long drink.

-While evening watering is not the best time, it can still be a better option than watering during the middle of the day.
+While evening watering is not the best time to water your flower garden, it can still be a better option than watering during the middle of the day.
 If you must water your flowers overhead in the evening, try and do so on a breezy or windy night.
 The wind helps dry the leaves more quickly to help prevent fungal disease from spreading during the cooler night temperatures.

 7. Dead-Heading and Pinching Back

 Notice the trailing branch of Verbena that I planted in planters along my deck?
 It seems I have a few four-legged friends who hop up 8 steps to get on to the deck.
 They think they are helping me pinch-back my flowers, except they are chomping off the fresh blooms!
 I shoo them off, but this morning a baby bunny hopped up.
 He was so small and cute that I didn’t have the heart to shoo him away.